 In a large mixing bowl add peeled avocados.
 Using a fork or back of a wooden spatula mash avocados into small pieces or to a pulp-like texture.
 Then add finely minced garlic, chopped onions, chopped tomatoes, lime juice, cumin, salt, and pepper; mix everything to combine.

-- How to choose avocados? – Choose avocados that are firm and dark green to blackish in color as opposed to pure green.
+- How to choose avocados? - Choose avocados that are firm and dark green to blackish in color as opposed to pure green.
 You can use it within a day or two.
 If avocados are green in color and too hard to press, you may want to wait for a few days until they ripen.
-Never choose avocados that are soft to touch or can be easily pressed.
-It should be firm and when you press with the finger it should bounce back to retain its shape.
-If it leaves a dent it indicates that the avocado is overripe.
-You can store ripe avocado in the fridge for around 5-6 days or else should use it immediately.
+Never choose avocados that are soft to the touch or can be easily pressed.
+It should be firm, and when you press with the finger, it should bounce back to retain its shape.
+If it leaves a dent, it indicates that the avocado is overripe.
+You can store ripe avocado in the fridge for around 5-6 days, or else you should use it immediately.

-- Texture – I like the chunky texture of the avocados.
-However, if you want a creamy texture make sure to mash the avocados to the desired texture before adding onion and tomato.
+- I like the chunky texture of the avocados.
+However, if you want a creamy texture, make sure to mash the avocados to the desired texture before adding onion and tomato.

-- Tomato – I use Roma tomato variety for making homemade guacamole.
+- I use the roma tomato variety for making homemade guacamole.
 Cut it in half and remove the seeds and liquid.
-Then dice into small pieces.
+Then dice it into small pieces.

 - Season sufficiently with salt and pepper.

-- Cilantro/coriander – If you are one of those who hates cilantro flavor then you can totally skip it.
+- If you are one of those who hates cilantro flavor, then you can totally skip it.

 Fresh avocado dip goes perfectly well with many Mexican and Mexican inspired dishes.